-Application for admission fee (non-refundable) \$35.00 Parking permit-unreserved \$55.00 (Subject to change each July 1.)
-Parking permit-reserved \$65.00 (Subject to change each July 1.)
-Continuing Enrollment fee \$200.00 per semester (Effective fall 2016) Commencement fee for regalia Contact MSU Bookstore
+Application for admission fee (non-refundable) \$35.00 Continuing Enrollment fee \$200.00 per semester Commencement fee for regalia Contact MSU Bookstore

 Cancellation Policy

 Registrations will be cancelled for those students who have not paid tuition and fees or requested a deferment by the payment deadline.
 A fee of \$150 will be assessed to be reinstated in classes.
 If you need to request a payment deferment, please contact the Business Office.